mingwei1744/ICT2206-VaporGuard/README.md

 ```

 ## Using VaporGuard 🤖
-a) Generate a keypair in the /Terraform/keys directory
+a) Generate a keypair in the /Terraform/keys directory.
+Example:
 ```
 cd /Terraform/keys
 ssh-keygen -t ecdsa -b 521